 Data Science Group

-Here is some important information about the lecture and practicals offered by our group this upcoming winter semester 2023/24:
+Here is some important information about the lecture and practicals offered by our group this upcoming summer semester 2025:

 People from the Data Science research group will typically in their offices but can also be contacted via email.
 In some cases, we also do video chats to talk about thesis issues, practicals etc., so don't send us lengthy emails.
 The secretary can be reached via phone Tu-Th 8:30am until 3:30pm and is in her office Th 9-2pm.